5 things to know about the apparent assassination attempt on Trump at one of his golf courses

 Law enforcement officials said the man who pointed the rifle and was arrested is Ryan Wesley Routh.
 The officials identified the suspect to The Associated Press on condition of anonymity because they were not authorized to discuss the ongoing investigation.

-The suspect dropped the weapon and fled in an SUV and was later taken into custody in a neighboring county, authorities said.
-A motive is unclear.
-Local authorities said the gunman had two backpacks hanging on a fence and a GoPro camera.
+In July, following the assassination attempt on Trump in Pennsylvania, Routh urged Biden and Harris to visit those wounded in the shooting at the hospital and to attend the funeral of a former fire chief killed at the rally.

+Voter records show he registered as an unaffiliated voter in North Carolina in 2012, most recently voting in person during the state’s Democratic Party primary in March 2024.
+Federal campaign finance records show Routh made 19 small political donations totaling $140 since 2019 using his Hawaii address to ActBlue, a political action committee that supports Democratic candidates.

-Routh was convicted in 2002 of possessing a weapon of mass destruction, according to North Carolina Department of Adult Correction online records.
+Records show that while living in Greensboro, North Carolina, Routh had multiple run-ins with law enforcement.
+He was convicted in 2002 of possessing a weapon of mass destruction, according to online North Carolina Department of Adult Correction records.

 The records do not provide details about the case.
 But a News & Record story from 2002 says a man with the same name was arrested after a three-hour standoff with police.
 The story says he was pulled over during a traffic stop, put his hand on a gun and barricaded himself inside a roofing business.
-Routh was charged with carrying a concealed weapon and possessing a weapon of mass destruction, “referring to a fully automatic machine gun,” according to the News & Record.
+He owned the roofing company, according to state incorporation filings.

 How did this happen?